-- ★9 in AUPAC (Physical Activity Courses). - · AUPED 112 Structural Human Anatomy - AUPED 215 Introduction to Human Physiology I - · AUPED 314 Exercise Physiology - AUPED 290 Studies in Leadership Theory - AUPED 383 Programming and Processing the Adventure Experience - · AUPED 389 Foundations of Outdoor, Adventure, and Experiential Education - AUPED 393 Tests and Measurements in Physical Education - · AUPED 462 Issues in Physical Education - AUPED 493 Introduction to Research in Physical Education - Outdoor education-related certifications are required.
-Please consult Augustana Physical Education Department for details. - Within the course selection above, no more than 18 junior credits in Physical Activity courses and Physical Education courses combined.
+★9 in AUPAC (Physical Activity Courses).

+- AUPED 112 Structural Human Anatomy - · AUPED 215 Introduction to Human Physiology I - AUPED 314 Exercise Physiology - AUPED 290 Studies in Leadership Theory - AUPED 383 Programming and Processing the Adventure Experience - AUPED 389 Foundations of Outdoor, Adventure, and Experiential Education - · AUPED 393 Tests and Measurements in Physical Education - AUPED 462 Issues in Physical Education - · AUPED 493 Introduction to Research in Physical Education - Outdoor education-related certifications are required.
+Please consult Augustana Physical Education faculty for details. - Within the course selection above, no more than 18 junior credits in Physical Activity courses and Physical Education courses combined.
-- · AUPED 220 Human Growth and Development

-- AUPED 232 Introduction to Biomechanics
+- · AUPED 220 Human Growth and Development - AUPED 232 Introduction to Biomechanics - · AUPED 251 Prevention and Care of Athletic Injuries - AUPED 343 Training Methodologies and Athletic Performance

-- AUPED 342

-- AUPED 351

-- · AUPED 160 Sociocultural Aspects of Sport and Physical Activity - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 368 History of Sport in Canada - · AUPED 369 The Modern Olympic Games - AUPED 469 Sport and Canadian Popular Culture
+- · AUPED 160 Sociocultural Aspects of Sport and Physical Activity - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 368 History of Sport in Canada - · AUPED 369 The Modern Olympic Games - · AUPED 469 Sport and Canadian Popular Culture

-- AUPED 184 Introduction to Outdoor Education - · AUPED 285 Introduction to Ski Touring
+- · AUPED 184 Introduction to Outdoor Education Snowshoeing - · AUPED 283 Introduction to Outdoor Education Backpacking - AUPED 284 Introduction to Outdoor Education Canoeing - · AUPED 285 Introduction to Ski Touring

+- · AUPED 281 Explorations of the Canadian North

-- · AUPED 286 Outdoor Education and Leadership - · AUPED 388 Arctic Canoe Expedition
+- AUPED 286 Outdoor Education and Leadership

+- AUPED 388 Arctic Canoe Expedition
-- It is strongly recommended that a student take AUPAC 225 and/or AUPAC 326 from ★9 in AUPAC (Physical Activity Courses), above. - It is strongly recommended that a student take AUPED 383 and AUPED 389 in the third or fourth year. - Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
-AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy.

-- A student should consider including one or more of AUGEO 120, AUGEO 230, AUGEO 231, AUGEO 320, AUGEO 324, AUBIO 253, AUBIO 353. - .
+- 1. It is strongly recommended that a student take AUPAC 225 and/or AUPAC 326 from ★9 in AUPAC (Physical Activity Courses), above. - It is strongly recommended that a student take AUPED 383 and AUPED 389 in the third or fourth year. - 3.
+Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
+AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - A student should consider including one or more of AUGEO 120, AUGEO 230, AUGEO 231, AUGEO 320, AUGEO 324, AUBIO 253, AUBIO 353. - 5.
 Some courses are offered in alternate years only.

-- · AUPED 112 Structural Human Anatomy
+AUPED 112 - Structural Human Anatomy

+- 226

 - ★3 AUPAC 100-199.

-- AUPED 184 Introduction to Outdoor Education
+- AUPED 184 Introduction to Outdoor Education Snowshoeing